tizianocitro/learning/aws-certified-developer-associate/16-sqs-sns-kinesis/README.md

 **Encryption**:
 - In-flight encryption: using HTTPS APIs.
-- At-rest encryption: using KMS keys.
+- At-rest encryption: using SQS keys (SSE-SQS) or KMS keys.
 - Client-side encryption: if the client wants to perform encryption/decryption itself but it is not native to SQS.

 **Access controls**: IAM policies to regulate access to SQS APIs.